aljawaid/Glancer/README.md

 #### _Plugin for Kanboard_

-This plugin follows the 'Getting Things Done' methodology to allow productive users to glance or view tasks, comments, and projects quickly in any part of the interface.
+Glancer lets you quickly jump to a project, task or comment through a search bar at the bottom of the screen.
+Following the 'Getting Things Done' methodology, productive users can glance in and out of tasks, comments and projects across the interface.

 Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")